ShunSakurai/easy_paste/README.md

-# easy_paste (draft)
+# easy_paste
-Generate easy-to-paste tables for quotes from the analysis exported from memoQ
+A tool for generating easy-to-paste tables for quotes from the analysis exported from memoQ

-[Japanese README](https://github.com/ShunSakurai/easy_paste/blob/master/README_jpn.md) will be also available.
+[Japanese README](https://github.com/ShunSakurai/easy_paste/blob/master/README_jpn.md) will also be available.

 ![Concept](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_concept.png)

 ## Description
-You don't have to manually add up the words for quotes anymore.
+You don't have to manually add up the number of words for creating quotes anymore.
 This tool generates easy-to-paste tables for quotes from the analysis exported from memoQ.
-This tool is coded in Python with tkinter and is distributed in .exe format thanks to [py2exe](http://www.py2exe.org/).
+This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).

 ## Installation
 This tool is currently only available for Windows at [Releases](https://github.com/ShunSakurai/easy_paste/releases).
-Installer is now being developed.
-For the moment, please do the following:
+Installer is now under development.
+In the meantime, please follow the steps below:

 - Download dist.zip and decompress it
 - Rename the folder to "easy_paste" or any name you like